The Mobius Trip

 In a nutshell: Keep our main bikes in NYC, and buy two DRZ400's.
 Whenever we can coordinate a 2 week vacation, ride the DRZ's from wherever we left off, to the next destination.
 Cover as much remote, isolated dirt, forest service, logging roads and jeep trails as possible.
 Camp and cook on our own mostly, hotel when we must.
 Ditch the bikes in a storage unit somewhere, fly home.
 REPEAT!

 Start with the Trans-american trail as a framework.
 Mobius I took us from NYC to Albuquerque, NM.
 Next, with extra-bits to/from arrival/storage/departure points of Albuquerque, NM and Flagstaff, AZ we added the CO & most of UT TAT in Mobius II.
 Mobius III crossed the Great Basin (whew!) and then some, dropping down to Reno, NV to store the bikes.
 For Mobius IV, we tackled the PacNW and took another 2000miles in two weeks to get ourselves to Seattle, WA.
 Mobius 5 was half dirt, then mostly pavement the rest of the way to Anchorage.
 Mobius 6 looped us up to Inuvik and back to Anchorage, 3000 miles of riding.
 M7 brought us back southward along the continental divide to Edmonton, AB in 2300miles.
 M8 followed the Canadian Rockies and the Tour of Idaho T1 route to Idaho Falls.
 M9 made a big loop around the Great Basin.
 M10 took us from Idaho Falls through MT, WY, and CO down to Denver.
-Here's what the cumulative M1-M10 looks like (each color = 1 day riding):
+After some bike maintenance, M11 started in Tucson and unfortunately ended in Las Vegas at the trauma center. :cry M12 Looped out of Las Vegas exploring the North rim and back to Vegas via southern UT.
+Here's what the 27,600mi cumulative M1-M12 looks like (each color = 1 day riding):

 And so it goes... (read on for Mobius I, or consult the Index)